Buying short-term coverage in Delaware

 - Short-term plans must have loss ratios of at least 60 percent (ie, total claims divided by total premiums must be at least 0.6)

-- An applicant who is replacing other health coverage with a short-term policy must be provided with extensive notice about the ins and outs of replacing coverage with a short-term plan.
+- An applicant who is replacing other health coverage with a short-term policy must be provided with an extensive notice about the ins and outs of replacing coverage with a short-term plan.

 ACA-compliant rate filings initially included a load for short-term plan expansion, but it was removed in subsequent filing